A BRIEF HISTORY OF WALES

 However when Mary died in 1558 her sister Elizabeth became queen.
 Things changed again.
 Elizabeth re-introduced Protestantism.
 In 1588 the Bible was translated into Welsh.

 Meanwhile, during the 16th century Wales was gradually growing richer.
 Most people made their living from farming and cattle herding was very important.
 However trade and industry continued to grow.
 Wales exported more and more wool and woolen cloth.
 Meanwhile coal mining flourished.
 The Welsh iron industry also grew.

 In 1642 came civil war between king and parliament.
 Wales was firmly in the royalist camp (except for the town of Pembroke which supported parliament all the way through the war) and many Welsh soldiers fought in the king's army.
 However by 1644 the king was losing the war.
-In September the royalist were badly defeated at the battle of Montgomery.
+In September the royalists were badly defeated at the battle of Montgomery.
 In 1645 the parliamentary army captured south Wales.

 In 1648 Parliament decided to disband its army.
 However many soldiers had not been paid for a long time and they realized they would not be paid the money they were owed if they disbanded.
 The commander of soldiers in Pembroke was called Poyer and he rebelled.
 Meanwhile the king did a deal with the Scots, who promised to restore him to his throne.
 Poyer threw in his lot with the king but soldiers loyal to parliament marched to Wales and crushed the rebellion.

 WALES IN THE 18th CENTURY